 I am yet to touch any of the 4 main DLCs for Borderlands 2, any of the Pre-Sequel or the Claptastic DLC which is getting some amazing reviews from the community.
-I have gone with the same class I had back on the PS3 who was Gaige, the Mechromancer and it is a delight to be back with that character, even if I have lost the weapons I had before.
+I have gone with the same class I had back on the PS3, Gaige the Mechromancer and it is a delight to be back with that character, even if I have lost the items I had before.
 This is a game that will be taking a lot of time from me, even just going once through all the content will take an age, and that is before I get into working towards getting some of the rarer legendary items in the game.
 I highly recommend you pick this game up either now or when it releases in Europe tomorrow, it is a truly great experience that everyone should know.
 Expect a lot more content here in the future relating to Borderlands!

 Thanks for reading, pick this game up now!